Updated 15 Aug 2018 -- eBird Taxonomy v2018

 - August 2015 update

-eBird/Clements departures from the AOU North American Classification Committee (NACC) are detailed in full below:
+eBird/Clements departures from the AOS North American Classification Committee (NACC) Check-List are detailed in full below:

 - Band-rumped Storm-Petrel (Oceanodroma castro): Although it does not result in a name change or any change in the records yet, eBird and Clements have begun to recognize that Band-rumped Storm-Petrel is actually a cryptic complex of several species.
 Only Cape Verde Storm-Petrel (O. jabejabe) and Monteiro's Storm-Petrel (O. monteiroi) have been recognized thus far, but ultimately at least one other Atlantic taxon is likely to be split from Band-rumped. the form, Band-rumped Storm-Petrel (Grant's) is yet undescribed, but increasingly well-known in its east Atlantic breeding areas and its vocal differences have been described by the Sound Approach team.
 In addition, at least two and maybe more Pacific taxa (including the Galapagos form, also available in eBird) surely will be split.
 Debate continues about which form(s) occur(s) in United States waters.
-While this has no effect on current lists (since only nominate and the undescribed taxa are yet documented or believed to visit North American waters), it is worth keeping in mind that the eBird/Clements definition of Band-rumped Storm-Petrel is different from that of the AOU.
+While this has no effect on current lists (since only nominate and the undescribed taxa are yet documented or believed to visit North American waters), it is worth keeping in mind that the eBird/Clements definition of Band-rumped Storm-Petrel is different from that of the AOS.
+AOS-NACC has yet to consider a proposal to split these species.

-- Stonechat (Saxicola torquatus) is considered a single species by the AOU, but split into three species by the British Ornithologists' Union (BOU) and others.
+- Stonechat (Saxicola torquatus) is considered a single species by the AOS, but split into three species by the British Ornithologists' Union (BOU) and others.
 We follow the three-way split in eBird, and thus have: European Stonechat (Saxicola rubicola), African Stonechat (Saxicola torquatus), and Siberian Stonechat (Saxicola maurus).
 All North American records pertain to Siberian Stonechat.
 Note that some authorities (e.g., IOC) further split Stejneger's Stonechat (Saxicola [m.] stejnegeri), and if that is followed, North American records would presumably be of this taxon, although not all records have been confirmed as stejnegeri.
+AOS-NACC did recently consider this proposal but did not elect to split.

 - Hwamei (Garrulax canorus): In accord with most authorities, Chinese Hwamei (Garrulax canorus) and Taiwan Hwamei (Garrulax taewanus) are split by eBird, resulting in the common name difference between the NACC and eBird/Clements.

-- Dusky Thrush (Turdus eunomus): In accord with the British Ornithologists' Union (BOU) and others, we recognize the split of Dusky Thrush (Turdus eunomus) and Naumann's Thrush (T. naumanni).
+- Dusky Thrush (Turdus naumanni): In accord with the British Ornithologists' Union (BOU) and others, we recognize the split of Dusky Thrush (Turdus eunomus) and Naumann's Thrush (T. naumanni), which the AOU retains as a single, lumped species: Dusky Thrush (Turdus naumanni).
 These two very different looking thrushes have both been reported from the AOU Area, although the two or three reports of Naumann's Thrush have not been documented by a specimen or photograph and thus are only considered hypothetical.

 - Eurasian Marsh-Harrier (Circus aeruginosus): In accord with prevailing usage elsewhere in the world, we use the name Eurasian Marsh-Harrier rather than Western Marsh Harrier.
 There are only a couple vagrant records from the Caribbean, giving the NACC a tenuous claim on a rarely-used name.

-- Eurasian Moorhen (Gallinula gallinula): The Common Moorhen (Gallinula gallinula) was recently split into Old World and New World forms, Common Moorhen (Gallinula gallinula) and Common Gallinule (Gallinula galeata), respectively.
+- Eurasian Moorhen (Gallinula chloropus): The Common Moorhen (Gallinula chloropus) was recently split into Old World and New World forms, Common Moorhen (Gallinula gallinula) and Common Gallinule (Gallinula galeata), respectively.
 These two species are genetically very different but almost identical in the field (although calls differ).
-We use the name Eurasian Moorhen to better describe its range and to avoid confusion with the pre-lumped (sensu lato) species, which has a nearly worldwide distribution.
+We use the name Eurasian Moorhen to better describe its range and to avoid confusion with the previously lumped species (Common Moorhen sensu lato) species, which has a nearly worldwide distribution.
 [Note: it is very odd that NACC has chosen to refer to one of these species as gallinule and the other as moorhen.
-Globally, most Gallinula are known as moorhens].
+Globally, most Gallinula are known as moorhens.]

 - Paint-billed Crake (Mustelirallus erythrops): In accord with the most recent science, now adopted by SACC, we use the scientific name Mustelirallus erythrops for Paint-billed Crake, instead of Neocrex erythrops used by NACC.